syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 {% endhighlight %}
 {% endtabs %}

-## Load more semi automatically
+## Load more only when user interacts

-To semi automatically load more items using the [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) and [SfListView.LoadMoreCommandParameter](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommandParameter.html) when the user interacting with the listview and reaching end of the list, set the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html) property as `AutoOnLoad`.
+To semi-automatically load more items using [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) and [SfListView.LoadMoreCommandParameter](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommandParameter.html) when users interact with the listview and reach to the end of list, set the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html) property to `AutoOnLoad`.

 The [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) will not execute when the listview is initially loaded.
-The [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) will execute only when the user interaction happens and end of the list reached.
+The [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) will execute only when users interact and reach to the end of list.

 The `LoadMoreTemplate` is not displayed when the listview is initially loaded.
-When user interaction happens, the `LoadMoreTemplate` is displayed for the initially loaded items.
-After then the `LoadMoreTemplate` visibility will be handled by the `CanExecute` method.
+When users interact, the `LoadMoreTemplate` is displayed for the initially loaded items.
+Then, the visibility of `LoadMoreTemplate` will be handled by the `CanExecute` method.

 {% tabs %}
 {% highlight xaml %}